"Windows Data Recovery Software"

 Remote access recovery (via VNC) is only available in the Enterprise version.

 A few good alternatives are Active File Recovery (paid), Recuva (free), GetDataBack (paid) and R-Studio (paid).
 Although all of those are very efficient, R-Studio and GetDataBack are for a bit more hardcore situations.

 FILERECOVERY will recover your deleted files most times in a good condition.
 And a bit of advice: don't go installing the program and recovering files in the disk with the deleted files, as this could overwrite them and eliminate your chances of a successful restoration.

-Requirements: An Intel compatible based system running Windows, and a drive to save files to.
+Requirements: Intel compatible system, 1 Ghz minimum, running Windows, min.
+2 GB RAM and a drive to save files to.

 What's new in this version: New interface, new recovery algorithms, multiple file system support, disk tools